jaideepdnaik/tictactoe-ui/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Backend API server running (see API Configuration below)
+- Backend API server with SignalR hub running (see API Configuration below)

 ### Installation